biggeleben/minimal/README.md

 * Press `u` key to mark a message as unseen/seen
 * Press `backspace` or `del` to delete a message (not yet server-side)

+**Architecture**

+* Using express to provide a simple REST-y API
+* socket.io to handle IMAP IDLE
+* Almost all content is rendered server-side (via simple underscore templates)

 **Open playgrounds**

 * Add login/logout support